Chapter 19: 1-8 Vertebrates - Fish, Amphibans, Reptiles, and Birds

 Course Materials are always under revision!
 Weblecture content may change anytime prior to two weeks before scheduled chat session for content.

-Honors and AP Biology Homework Chapter 19: Eukaryotes - Fish, Amphibians, Reptiles
+Biology Homework Chapter 19: Eukaryotes - Fish, Amphibians, Reptiles

 Textbook assignment: Chapter 19: Vertebrates, sections 1-8.

 - 19.1 Vertebrates have skulls and backbones; some have jaws, and land-based forms have four legs (tetrapods) and reproduce using amniotic eggs.

 - 19.2 Lampreys lack hinged jaws; they occur frequently and early in fossil records, and so are considered an early vertebrate form by evolutionists.

 - 19.3 Jawed vertebrates with gills and paired fins include sharks (cartilaginous or boneless fish), ray-finned fishes, and lobe-fin fishes.